WordPress SEO In 5 Mins – What Is Orphaned Content?

-Whether you should fix or leave orphaned content as it is, depends on the relevancy of the content.
+Whether you should fix or leave orphaned content as it is, depends on its relevancy.
 If your blog posts were important in the past but have no significance anymore, you can let them remain as it is.
 Posts regarding events, particular activities and announcements come under this category.
-SEO plugins like Yoast can help you find orphaned content.
-The plugin also allows you to remove the content, hide it from the search engines, or update it if you wish to do so.
+SEO plugins like Yoast can help.
+The plugin allows you to remove the content, hide it from the search engines, or update it if you wish to do so.

 How to prevent orphaned content?